sudeeps-r/android-kotlin-coroutine/README.md

 A demo showcasing the capability of coroutine

 Coroutine is powerfull lightweidht thread offered by kotlin, you can invoke the async invocation using layunch(no return type),asynch-await return Deffered<T> or runBlocking.
 The suspend is the core idea behind the coroutine

+The execution can be done on UI -UI thread CommonPool - Thread pool DefaulPool- CommonPool